Home About Us Contact Us Shop Online Policies Product Advice

 Ludbrook House Fruit Cakes

 Our fruit cakes have alcohol added during the cooking process.
-This means that the cakes will mature and develop flavour and can be kept for some months.
-To store cakes place in a cake tin with a lid or wrap in foil and store in a cool dark place.
+This means that the cakes will mature while developing flavour and can be kept for some months.
+To store cakes, place in a cake tin with a lid or wrap in foil and store in a cool dark place - or freeze.

 Our vinegar should be kept out of direct sunlight.